centau/ecr/docs/api/restrictions.md

 ## Signals

 - Listeners cannot disconnect other listeners.
-Listeners can disconnect
+Listeners can disconnect themselves.
-- themselves.

-- The registry cannot be modified by a listener, you cannot add or remove components, and create or destroy entities.
+- The registry cannot be modified within a listener, you cannot add or remove components, and create or destroy entities.

 ## Modifing During Iteration